-The relevant governance arrangements, related changes and reviews are communicated to the owners, relevant authorities, users either through the Annual Report or statutory returns which are mandatory under the Companies Act or PSS Act or CCP Directions and through necessary

-Key consideration 3 The roles and responsibilities of an FMI's board of directors (or equivalent) should be clearly specified, and there should be documented procedures for its functioning, including procedures to identify, address, and manage member conflicts of interest.
-The board should review both its overall performance and the performance of its individual board members regularly. has made the Annual Report to be prepared by the Companies to be more detailed and extensive in terms of information and disclosures.
-The same is also filed with the Regulators.
+The relevant governance arrangements, related changes and reviews are communicated to the owners, relevant authorities, users eitherthrough the Annual Report or statutory returns which aremandatory under the Companies Actor PSS Act or CCP Directions and through necessary disclosures on the website of the Company.
+The Companies Act, 2013 has made the Annual Report to be prepared by the Companies to be more detailed and extensive in terms of information and disclosures.
+The same is also filed with RBI.
 The audited Financial Statements are displayed on the website as required under the PSS Act, 2007.
 In addition a separate Code of Conduct for Directors has also been put in place by the Company.
-CCIL also makes qualitative disclosures covering this area, which are available on the Company's website. disclosures on the website of the Company.
-The recent Companies Act, 2013
+CCIL also makes qualitative disclosures covering this area, which are available on the Company's website.